chef/chef/DOC_CHANGES.md

 <!---
-This file is reset everytime when a new release is done.
-Contents of this file is for the currently unreleased version.
+This file is reset every time a new release is done.
+The contents of this file are for the currently unreleased version.

 Example Doc Change:
 ### Headline for the required change
 Description of the required change.
 -->

-# Chef CLient Doc Changes:
+# Chef Client Doc Changes:

 ### --validator option for `knife client create`
 Boolean value.
 If set to true, knife creates a validator client o.w. it creates a user client.
 Default is false.